IBM/CryoRL-pytorch/README.md

-# CryoRL: Reinforcement Learning powered cryoEM data collection
+# CryoRL: Reinforcement Learning-powered cryoEM data collection

 ![IMG_0029](https://user-images.githubusercontent.com/109689432/183966746-42acd7a4-f482-4d35-b107-108bfc764c3d.jpg)

 CryoRL utilizes a two-fold regressor and reinforcement learning network to determine an optimized cryoEM microscope trajectory from low-magnification images.
 CryoRL's image regressor predicts micrograph quality from cropped hole-level images.
-The resulting quality scores are used by cryoRL's reinforcement learning policy to map an optimized trajectory of target holes.
-CryoRL is currently still in testing; more can be found in "Outperforming cryoEM experts in data collection using artificial intelligence", Li Y, Fan Q, et al., https://www.biorxiv.org/content/10.1101/2022.06.17.496614v1.full.
+The resulting quality scores are used by cryoRL's DQN-based reinforcement learning policy to map an optimized trajectory of target holes.
+CryoRL is currently still in testing; more can be found in ["Outperforming cryoEM experts in data collection using artificial intelligence", Li Y, Fan Q, et al.](https://www.biorxiv.org/content/10.1101/2022.06.17.496614v1.full).

 ## Step 0: Installation